 Improving motorcycle safety on Texas roadways with virtual reality

-Like many departments of transportation (DOT) around the country, the Texas DOT (TXDOT) spends a significant portion of their budget each year educating local residents on everything motorcycle awareness to the dangers of drinking and driving.
+Like many DOTs around the country, the Texas Department of Transportation (TXDOT) spends countless hours and tens of thousands of dollars each year educating local residents on everything from motorcycle awareness to the dangers of drinking and driving.
 A small increase in the effectiveness of this training can go along way.
 Working with CM&D, TXDOT was able to create one of their most successful event activations ever, all thanks to the power of VR.

 Develop an event activation that engages with audiences young and old to help improve the safety of motorcyclists on Texas roadways.

-CM&D designed and developed a two-part interactive VR experience that allows users to relive the top three scenarios where motorcyclists are injured on Texas roadways.
+Design and develop a two-part interactive VR training experience that allows users to relive the top three scenarios where motorcyclists are injured on Texas roadways.

-The final VR experiences became one of TXDOT’s most effective and enjoyed safety awareness activations ever.
+The final VR experiences became one of TXDOT’s most effective and enjoyed safety awareness training activations ever.

 Why Virtual Reality?